shaunjl/chat-with-confluence/README.md

 # Overview
 📖 Use Embedded Vector Store and an LLM to chat with your confluence docs

 ✨ Only need a Confluence Account and OpenAI account.

-Otherwise, uses only open source (Hugging Face, Chroma, LangChain)
+Uses (all via Langchain):
+- Confluence API
+- Hugging Face
+- ChromaDB
+- OpenAI

 # Approach
 1. Create a local embedding vector store of the Confluence docs